Looking for places to see fall foliage in Seattle?

 This Japanese garden in Rainier Beach is larger than the one in the arboretum and free to the public.
 You’re also welcome to picnic there or bring your dog.
 It is open daily from sunrise to sunset.
 You’ll be able to see stunning fall colors all through October.

-🕙Hours: open every day of the year from sunrise to sundown
+🕙Hours: open daily from sunrise to sundown

 4. Green Lake

 There’s nothing like taking a stroll on the three-mile path around Green Lake in autumn.
 The trees lining the lake explode with vibrant colors that are reflected in the water.
+There’s also a small coffee shack in the park serving hot drinks and snacks.

 📍Where: 7201 East Green Lake Dr N